alexxjamess/mycrypt/testing.md

 - Row 1 Cell 1 Field contains a '$' created using a before content in css, this shows in all rows for this cell.
 The value in then created using an API function which is working correctly.
 - Row 1 Cell 2 Field contains a number input for the user to enter their number of coins.
 The user is allowed to enter decimal places as they may not own full values of some coins- however it is validated so they are unable to enter a negative number this works correctly.
 - Row 1 Cell 3 Field contains $ as Cell 1.
 The figure is entered into the cell when clicking calculate by multiplying cell 1 (current price) and cell 3 (coins/token).
 This function is working correctly.
-- Row 1 Cell 4 Field
+- Row 1 Cell 4 Field contains $ as Cell 1.
+There is also a input box for the user to input their desired future price The user is allowed to enter decimal places as they may not own full values of some coins- however it is validated so they are unable to enter a negative number this works.
+This is currently working
-- Row 1 Cell 5 Field
+- Row 1 Cell 5 Field contains $ as Cell 1.
+The figure is created by a function which is run when clicking calculate the function muitiplys cell 2 and cell 4.
+This is curently working
-- Row 1 Cell 6
+- Row 1 Cell 6 Field contais % using css.
+The function created is run when clicking the calculate button.
+The function works by subtracting cell 5 by cell 3 then diving it by  cell 3 and multiplying it by 100.
+The is currently working.
 - Each new from containts the same information and is working correctly
 #### Calculate Button
 - the calculate button works correctly, running three functions